Want to teach a course?

 MARC SKY has been teaching his classes and workshops in adult education schools throughout New Jersey and New York for the past twenty years.
 He is a psychology graduate from Rutgers University and a hypnotherapist.
 As a memory expert, Marc teaches easy and practical techniques that anyone can develop.

 CREATE A SHIITAKE MUSHROOM LOG with Deborah Taft

 Grow your own gourmet mushrooms!
 Learn the basics of using plug spawn to start a mushroom log; techniques which can be applied to many exotic and expensive varieties.
 Discover the culinary and medicinal uses of these woodland treats and leave with your own one-foot log, which will bloom with mushrooms!
-We’ll have supplies for Shiitake, Maitake, and Oysters for you to choose.
+We will also talk about the cultivation of Wine Cap mushrooms in wood chips.
+A choice of Shiitake, Maitake, and Oysters supplies will be available.

 GROWING GREAT TOMATOES with Deborah Taft